ResursBank/woocommerce-gateway/README.md

 # Resurs Bank payment gateway for WooCommerce (Legacy/Maintenance)

-There are no longer any guarantees that this plugin is compatible with older versions of woocommerce.
-Our intentions is at least 3.4.0 and up.
-See the list below.
+We are only supporting WooCommerce 3.5.0 and up.

 * Compatibility: WooCommerce - at least 3.4.0 and up to 5.8.0
 * Plugin verified with PHP version 7.0 - 8.0